wangcy7889/Test-fixture-Generation/README.md

 ## Introduction

-FACEIT is the first fixture-aware automated test generation framework described in the paper "Bridging the Fixture Gap in Test Generation: The FACEIT Approach and Benchmark"
+FACEIT is the first fixture-aware automated test generation framework described in the paper "Bridging the Fixture Gap in Test Generation: FACEIT"

 FACEIT addresses the critical "Fixture Gap" in unit testing by treating fixture construction as a proactive diagnostic process.
 It introduces FixtureEval, the first benchmark explicitly designed to measure fixture reasoning capabilities.
 FixtureEval consists of 600 functions drawn from 20 popular GitHub repositories, complemented by a manually implemented leakage-free subset to prevent data contamination.
 Each function is precisely annotated with its fixture dependency, enabling a dual evaluation on both classification and generation capability.